TraxData313/TCRS_NeuralNet_Project/README.md

 - Most of the research today is concentrated on optimizing NNs to be a better fit for CCs, or making CCs a better host for NNs.

 ## The Goal:
-- Build a stand-alone, scalable NN from self-similar elements (cells and weights circuits), such that increasing the number of elements in the network will proportionally increase its power.
+- Build a stand-alone, scalable NN from self-similar elements (cells and weights circuits), such that increasing the number of elements in the network will proportionally increase its power, avoiding exponentially increasing learning time.
 - Achieving this will initiate the new Moore's Law, this time of NNs.

 ## The obstruction: